Research Faculty #70

-I have mentored 25 graduate students in my lab to date, and currently supervise six PhD students.
+I have mentored 27 graduate students in my lab to date, and currently supervise six PhD and two MSc students.
 My lab group works on a broad variety of problems in plant systematics and evolution.
 Our work includes inference of the major details of the land-plant portion of the 'Tree of Life,' comparative genomics, and inferring the phylogeny and evolution of understudied plant lineages:

 Comparative genomics of green & mycoheterotrophic plants

 Ongoing work includes studies of plastid genome dissolution in mycoheterotrophic plants—plants that obtain some or all of their nutrition from fungal partners—and comparative transcriptome studies of these plants and their relatives.

 Plant deep phylogeny

 A major ongoing research focus is to infer the broad backbone of plant phylogeny using molecular approaches, including the earliest evolutionary splits in plant phylogeny.
 Recent and ongoing work includes investigations of higher-order relationships of the monocots, Hydatellaceae and other ANA-grade angiosperms, seed plants, monilophytes (ferns) and bryophytes (mosses and relatives).